jpverkamp/blog/content/programming/2014/2014-09-14-procedural-invaders.md

 ---
 Today's post comes from a long line of 'inspired by posts' all pretty much leading back (so far as I can tell) to this post by j.tarbell: <a href="http://www.complexification.net/gallery/machines/invaderfractal/">invader.procedural</a> from 2003.

-The basic idea is that we want to generate 'invaders' in the style of {{< wikipedia "space invaders" >}}.
+The basic idea is that we want to generate 'invaders' in the style of [[wiki:space invaders]]().
 Except we don't want 10 or 20, we want tens of thousands.
 So how do we do it?
 Well, take a look at this:

 {{< figure src="/embeds/2014/procedural-invader-big.png" >}}